Newsletter

 Adjournment

-• The meeting was adjourned with the Lord’s Prayer.
+• Meeting concluded with the Lord’s Prayer.